-The research will be made possible by a maximum of 3 individual 'Art Connects Us' research grants of £2,500 (each) to proposals put forward by UK organisations operating across these different design disciplines, with an aim to increase the connections and understanding between the UK and Sub-Saharan Africa (SSA) design sectors.
+The research will be made possible by six individual 'Art Connects Us' research grants of £2,500 (each) to proposals put forward by UK organisations operating across these different design disciplines, with an aim to increase the connections and understanding between the UK and Sub-Saharan Africa (SSA) design sectors.
 This opportunity aims to:

 - Facilitate the UK design sectors' ambitions to connect with young African creatives (18-35);

 - Increase the opportunities for UK partners to visit African cities and gain further insight into the local creative sector;